saadams/saadams.github.io/_posts/2024-07-05-mal-attackframe.md

 ---

-# Malware Categories, Research Tactics and the MITRE ATT&CK Framework.

-Below common terms and categories of malware will be covered then research strategies and industry frameworks will be discussed.
+Below categories of malware will be covered then research strategies and industry frameworks will be discussed.
 Various malware types will be listed and briefly described, the MITRE ATT&CK framework will then be described and research strategies will follow.